TudbuT/qft/README.md

 an indicator that data will be exchanged between the "connected" parties.
 The word "disconnect" is used here as an indicator that no more data will be exchanged between the "previously connected" parties.

+## Debunking some myths about P2P networking

+- "True P2P is only possible without a NAT" - [Both my experiments and wikipedia would like to have a word about hole punching.](https://en.wikipedia.org/wiki/UDP_hole_punching)
+- "Croc is P2P as well, why does this exist?" - Croc is not Peer-to-Peer.
+Croc uses a relay server to exchange data between the two clients.
+This is Client-to-Server-to-Client, which is *not* really Peer-to-Peer.
+Peer-to-Peer means two clients sending their data directly to eachother, without a server.
+"Peers make a portion of their resources, such as processing power, disk storage or network bandwidth, directly available to other network participants, without the need for central coordination by servers or stable hosts." - [Wikipedia](https://en.wikipedia.org/wiki/Peer-to-peer)

 ## Tips 'n Tricks
 - You can add a number to the end of both of your commands (after the filename) to boost transfer speeds (higher = faster), but a too large number might cause unreliability